conda-forge/automerge-action/README.md

 2. You can push an image to the `dev` tag of the Docker repo.
 Then, point the action in the `.github/workflows/automerge.yaml` of your testing repo to the `dev` branch of this repo by changing `conda-forge/automerge-action@main` to `conda-forge/automerge-action@dev`.

+3. You can use the scripts in the `.scripts` directory to test the action live in a several cases.
+   See the `README.md` in that directory for more information.